-Sitting near the Los Angeles metropolitan area, Orange County is the second most densely populated county in all of California.
-With Disneyland, Knott’s Berry Farm, and other popular attractions, it’s been a tourist spot since its founding in 1889.
+We provide 24 hour bail bonds services to Orange County and all of California by phone, online and in person at our offices.
 Throughout the many cities located in Orange County, Balboa Bail Bonds has been at the service of countless individuals who are dealing with the bail process.

 Our team of experienced bail bonds agents are dedicated to making the bail bond process as stress-free and straightforward as possible.
 If you or a loved one is struggling with paying bail in the Orange County area, look no further than Balboa Bail Bonds for help.

 Orange County extends all the way from Seal Beach to San Clemente.
 With such a dense population, it’s not surprising to learn that there are several different courthouses and jails with large jurisdictions.
 Anyone who is arrested and criminally charged could be sent to any one of these places that are scattered throughout the county.

 Some notable cities in Orange County include: